cs1302uga/cs1302-ce14/README.md

    1. Write down the entire statement that caused the error.
    1. Write the error message down in your notes;
    1. In your notes, denote whether or not this error is expected;

-	  1. If **yes**, then keep the line in your code but comment it out, and write down the reason why it's expecte in your notes.
+	  1. If **yes**, then keep the line in your code but comment it out, and include the reason why it's expected in your notes.
 	  1. If **no**, then fix the error in the code.

    1. Recompile;
    1. Repeat as needed.